 Following two years of extensive conservation and refurbishment, Caerphilly Castle, the biggest castle in Wales, has reopened the Great Hall and inner castle ward.
 There are also state-of-the-art digital exhibits, and improved accessibility to enhance the visitor experience.
-Phase two includes a new visitor centre, catering and toilets – completion date tbc.
+Cadw has reported a record surge in trade visits this year, thanks to its new online booking system and ongoing site restorations.
+Tour operators are encouraged to join Cadw Tour Operator Scheme to enjoy benefits like preferential rates, two complimentary places per group, and discounted Explorer Passes.

-The Royal Mint Experience has introduced a new tour showcasing their innovative advancements, including pioneering gold recovery technology from old electronics.
+The Royal Mint Experience is celebrating its 10th anniversary in 2026 with special events throughout the year.
+Groups booking a tour with lunch and visit before the end of May will be offered free cake.
+A new tour showcases their innovative advancements, including pioneering gold recovery technology from old electronics.
 Your clients will explore Britain’s coinage history, from ancient to modern times, and see unique exhibits like Edward VIII’s coins.
 The tour also includes a collection of commemorative coins and highlights The Mint’s transformation into an innovation hub after ceasing overseas coin production in December 2024.
 With over £17 million invested in new ventures such as luxury jewellery and precious metals, the tour offers a glimpse into the exciting future of this iconic institution.

 The Royal Mint Experience, A Welsh Coal Mining Experience, and Hensol Castle Distillery form part of the Coin Coal and Cheers Package.

-Newport Transporter Bridge will open early 2026 as an innovative attraction experience with a new visitor centre, café and toilets, shop and exhibition space.
+Newport Transporter Bridge is undergoing major refurbishment and remains closed to the general public.
+The bridge and visitor centre will be open fully once all the works are complete.
+It will be an innovative attraction experience with a new visitor centre, café and toilets, shop and exhibition space.
 It is one of the most complete surviving transporter bridges, and only one of 6 remaining in the world.

 Ffestiniog & Welsh Highland Railways have launched guided tours of their 200 year-old Boston Lodge Engineering Works.
 It is the oldest continually operating railway engineering works in the world.
 The guided tour is led by a railway volunteer, and it highlights the people involved through the years and the locomotives and carriages that were built there.
 Also highlighted is the railways’ role in the community and how they have shaped railway developments around the world.
 The tour begins at Porthmadog’s Harbour Station and includes a short train journey across the Cob embankment to the works.
 The railway was awarded best attraction at the National Tourism Awards for Wales 2025.
 Download the free ‘FfWHR Explore’ app.

 National Slate Museum is planning a transformation which will revitalise the much-loved museum, ensuring that the historic buildings and globally significant collections are preserved for future generations to enjoy the incredible story of slate.
-To carry out these important renovations and updates safely, the museum is temporarily closed until 2026 and will reopen with a refreshed and enhanced museum experience.
+To carry out these important renovations and updates safely, the museum is temporarily closed and will reopen in 2027 with a refreshed and enhanced museum experience.
+Visit their website for further updates.

 Elan Valley Lakes Project is a £21.7m investment to strengthen the sustainable tourism offer in Mid Wales, creating a world-class destination and transforming the visitor experience.
 The investment will enhance biodiversity and minimise environmental impact through low carbon development and the use of renewable energy sources, contributing to Welsh Water’s journey to net zero emissions.